-SOAOJ Publishing honorably accepting e-Books that are written by scholars and influence the training practice round the world.
+SOAOJ Publishing honourably accepts e-Books that are written by scholars and influence the training practice around the world.
 The e-Books offer many potential benefits, to access when and where you would like to read.
-It’s an excellent thanks to demonstrating knowledge in a creative way and is far more visually appealing than a white book.
+It’s an excellent thanks to demonstrate knowledge in a creative way and is far more visually appealing than a white book.
 The e-book has become the present standard form to possess the research work available to the users.
 Juniper offers high-quality PDF formats for our scholars to possess their work available to the planet.

 The manuscript should be prepared in Microsoft Word.
 If you want to use a different application, please contact us to discuss this first.